jozavala-msft/data-accelerator/Local-mode-with-Docker.md

         docker image rm <ImageId>
         ```

-     -  **Run docker container.
-This will now bring down the latest image.
-If you didn't remove image as described above, then it will use the image you have downloaded already.**
-        ```
-        docker run --rm --name dataxlocal -d -p 127.0.0.1:49080:2020 -p 127.0.0.1:4040:4040 mcr.microsoft.com/datax/dataxlocal:v1
-        ```
    - Open the portal at: http://localhost:49080/home to start Data Accelerator and create your first Flow and / or checkout the samples

    - Check out step by [step tutorials]( https://github.com/Microsoft/data-accelerator/wiki/Tutorials) for local mode

 # Running a job